 Illinois has not yet enacted a law requiring police departments (not state general funds) to cover the cost of misconduct.

 HB1438 legalized marijuana for recreational use and sale for adults in 2019.
-Other minor offenses remain criminalized.
+HB 3653, signed into law in February 2021, eliminates cash bail.
+Though this change does not adjust criminal sentences for minor offenses, it does work to decriminalize poverty.
+However, other minor offenses remain criminalized.

 Objective justification for stops